Taissir Tamimi: Political views

-In October 2008, he issued a fatwa that banned Arab residents of Jerusalem from participating in that year's municipal elections.
-In April 2009, he warned Palestinians of a preexisting fatwa which bans them from selling property to Jews under penalty of death.
-Countering Jewish historical and religious claims to Jerusalem, Tamimi asserted that "the Jews have no rights in Jerusalem."
-Claiming that there is no proof that "Jews had a history or presence in Jerusalem," In extension, he argues, "Jerusalem is an Arab and Islamic city and it always has been so."
+According to the Israeli newspaper the Jerusalem Post, Tamimi would have issued a fatwa that banned Arab residents of Jerusalem from participating in that year's municipal elections in October 2008.
+According to that same source, Tamimi allegedly warned Palestinians of a preexisting fatwa which bans them from selling property to Jews under penalty of death in April 2009.
+The Jerusalem Post further reported that countering Jewish historical and religious claims to Jerusalem, Tamimi allegedly asserted that "the Jews have no rights in Jerusalem," claiming that there is no proof that "Jews had a history or presence in Jerusalem," and that "Jerusalem is an Arab and Islamic city and it always has been so."

 Papal controversy

-During an interfaith dialogue in Jerusalem on May 11, 2009 with Pope Benedict XVI, Tamimi launched into a 10-minute-long condemnation of Israel, urging Christians and Muslims to unite against Israel.
-As a result of Tamimi's words, Pope Benedict walked out of the meeting early.
+During an interfaith dialogue in Jerusalem on May 11, 2009 with Pope Benedict XVI, Tamimi allegedly launched into a 10-minute-long condemnation of Israel, urging Christians and Muslims to unite against Israel, the Israeli Newspaper the Jerusalem Post stated.
+As a result of Tamimi's words, Pope Benedict is said to have walked out of the meeting early.
 In response to Tamimi's unscheduled interruption, the press office of the Holy See issued a condemnatory statement: "In a meeting dedicated to dialogue this intervention was a direct negation of what a dialogue should be."
-Tamimi staged a similar verbal attack against Israel during Pope John Paul II's visit to the country in 2000.
+Tamimi staged a similar verbal attack against Israel during Pope John Paul II's visit to the country in 2000, the Jerusalem Post stated.